nol166/JS-Closures/README.md

   * So far we have discussed local variables and accessing variables from the parent function.
 But what about variables that are passed as arguments to a function?

-  * The goal of this activity was to create a function that counts down from the `startingNum` and decreases in increments of the `decreasedBy` number.
+  * The goal of this activity is to create a function that counts down from the `startingNum` and decreases in increments of the `decreasedBy` number.

 * Open [index.html](Activities/04-Stu_Closure-Basics/Solved/index.html) in your browser and prepare to demonstrate the output in the developer console.

-  * When the function is invoked it should remember the state of the number that it is decreasing.
-For example, if we started with `90` and decreased by `5`, then the output look something like this had we invoked the function 4 different times:
+  * When the function is invoked, it should remember the state of the number that it is decreasing.
+For example, if we started with `90` and decreased by `5`, then the output should look something like this had we invoked the function 4 different times:

   ```js
   90